|

 restrict the right of a parcel owner to select from the options

+provided in the declaration of covenants.
 If the declaration of covenants does not provide

 specific Setback Limitations, often a cause of heated debates ending in